-The first Mullany (Destroyer No. 325) was laid down 3 June 1919 by Bethlehem Shipbuilding Corp., San Francisco, Calif.; launched 9 July 1920; sponsored by Miss Alice Lee Hall; and commissioned at Mare Island Navy Yard 29 March 1921, Lt.
+The first Mullany (Destroyer No. 325) was laid down on 3 June 1919 at San Francisco, Calif., by Bethlehem Shipbuilding Corp.; launched on 9 July 1920; sponsored by Miss Alice Lee Hall; reclassified as DD-325 on 17 July 1920; and commissioned at the Mare Island Navy Yard, Vallejo, Calif., on 29 March 1921, Lt.
 Edward Breed in command.

-Based at San Diego, Mullany operated along the west coast through most of her career, sailing annually to the Canal Zone and the Caribbean for combined fleet maneuvers.
-She left San Francisco 15 April 1925 for fleet tactics in Hawaiian waters, from which she sailed 1 July with the battle fleet on a good will cruise via Samoa to Australia and New Zealand.
-Mullany returned to San Diego 27 September.
+Based at San Diego, Calif., Mullany operated along the west coast through most of her career, sailing annually to the Canal Zone and the Caribbean for combined fleet maneuvers.
+She left San Francisco on 15 April 1925 for fleet tactics in Hawaiian waters, from which she sailed 1 July with the Battle Fleet on a good will cruise via Samoa to Australia and New Zealand.
+Mullany returned to San Diego on 27 September.

 In 1928, she twice cruised to Hawaii, first for fleet maneuvers, and later training naval reservists.
-She decommissioned 1 May 1930 at San Diego.
-Her name was struck from the Navy list 18 November 1930 and she was sold for scrapping 19 March 19.31.
+She was decommissioned on 1 May 1930 at San Diego.

 Stricken from the Navy List on 18 November 1930, ex-Mullany was sold for scrapping 19 March 1931.

 Interim Update, Robert J. Cressman